Brett Knowles

-Brett Knowles (born 13 May 1978) is a former Australian rules footballer who played with St Kilda in the Australian Football League (AFL).
+Brett Knowles (born 13 May 1978) is a former Australian rules footballer who played with the St Kilda Football Club in the Australian Football League (AFL).
 Recruited from Morwell through Gippsland Power, Knowles spent his debut season playing for St Kilda reserves in 1997.
-Given an opportunity to play at senior level in 1998, he showed promise but was sidelined in 1999 due to an injury.
-His most successful year was 2000, when he played 17 games, but lost form early in 2001 and was eventually dropped from the senior team.
+Given an opportunity to play at senior level in 1998, he showed promise but was sidelined in 1999 due to injury.
+His most successful year was 2000, when he played 17 games.
+He was dropped from the senior team in 2001 and later delisted.

-Nowadays, Knowles is the Deputy Principal at Blackfriars Priory School and current Acting Principal at McAuley Community School.
+As of February 2026, Knowles notably serves as the deputy principal of Blackfriars Priory School in Prospect, South Australia.